 Having been born by the sea on the south coast of England (Brighton) it is maybe of no surprise that I have a love of painting the sea.
 Although for work, I moved to central England which is about as far away from the sea as you can get.
 Therefore, whenever we can my wife and myself visit the coast and the sea, in particular the Northumberland coastline.

-I am a member of the Society for All Artists (www.saa.co.uk) and the Derby sketching club (www.derbysketchingclub.co.uk).
+I am a member of the SAA (www.saa.co.uk) and before moving in 2017 to Lincolnshire I was a member of the Derby sketching club (www.derbysketchingclub.co.uk).

 I have painted many different subjects but I have always had a love of the sea.
 I decided to concentrate on painting seascapes, in particular waves after undertaking a painting workshop with the artist Roy Lang and studying the work of the late E J Robinson.